Transition provisions in GST have undergone significant

 To be eligible, Ravindra Automobiles has to meet the following conditions:

-1. The closing stock held must be used or intended to be used for taxable supplies.
+- The closing stock held must be used or intended to be used for taxable supplies.

-2. The benefit of such credit must be passed on, by way of reduced prices, to the recipient.
+Yes, the closing stock of 30 nos will be used for taxable supplies. - The benefit of such credit must be passed on, by way of reduced prices, to the recipient.

 Since Input Tax credit is available, Ravindra Automobiles will no longer add this to the product cost.
-As a result the base cost will reduce, and subsequently result in reduction of price.
+As a result the base cost will reduce, and subsequently result in reduction of price. - They are eligible for Input Tax credit under GST.

-4. They should have invoices or any other prescribed duty/tax paying documents in respect of closing stock of inputs (including semi-finished goods and finished goods).
+documents in respect of closing stock of inputs (including semi-finished

-Ravindra Automobiles has the Rule 11 invoice issued by their supplier (Manufacturer) in respect the closing stock of 30 nos.
+Ravindra Automobiles has the Rule 11 invoice issued by their supplier (Manufacturer) in respect the closing stock of 30 nos. - The date of invoices or any other prescribed duty/tax paying

-5. The date of invoices or any other prescribed duty/tax paying documents must be within 12 months from the date of transitioning to GST.
+documents must be within 12 months from the date of transitioning to

 The closing stock of 30 nos held is against the purchase dated 1-3-2017, which is within 12 months, assuming GST will be implemented on 1-4-2017

-Ravindra Automobiles meets all the above conditions and is eligible to avail the excise duty of Rs 5,625 as CGST Input Tax credit.
+eligible to avail the excise duty of Rs 5,625 as CGST Input Tax credit.

 No comments: